Preface > MC Basics > Sales Forecast Example > Generate Random Numbers and Run MC

 =A2*C2*D2-(E2+A2*B2)

-We don't need to write a fancy macro for this example in order to iteratively evaluate our model.
+To iteratively evaluate our model, we don't need to write a fancy macro for this example.
 We simply copy the formula for profit down 5000 rows, making sure that we use relative references in the formula (no $ signs).
+Each row represents a single evaluation of the model, with columns A-E as inputs and the Profit as the output.

 Although we still need to analyze the data, we have essentially completed a Monte Carlo simulation.
-Because we have used the volatile RAND() formula, to re-run the simulation all we have to do is recalculate the worksheet (F9 is the shortcut).
+We have used the volatile RAND() function.
+So, to re-run the entire simulation all we have to do is recalculate the worksheet (F9 is the shortcut).

 This may seem like a strange way to implement Monte Carlo simulation, but think about what is going on behind the scenes every time the Worksheet recalculates: (1) 5000 sets of random inputs are generated (2) The model is evaluated for all 5000 sets.
 Excel is handling all of the iteration.

-Until I get around to providing another example that uses macros, let me just say that if your model is not simple enough to include in a single formula you can create your own custom Excel function (see my article on user-defined functions), or you can create a macro to iteratively evaluate your model and dump the data into a worksheet in a similar format to this example.
+If your model is not simple enough to include in a single formula, you can create your own custom Excel function (see my article on user-defined functions), or you can create a macro to iteratively evaluate your model and dump the data into a worksheet in a similar format to this example (Update 9/8/2014: See my new Monte Carlo Simulation template).

 In practice, it is usually more convenient to buy an add-on for Excel than to do a Monte Carlo analysis from scratch every time.
 But not everyone has the money to spend, and hopefully the skills you will learn from this example will aid in future data analysis and modeling.